ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/the-connoisseur-of-random-lava-lamps-are-protecting-your-data.md

 Have you ever used the Canva website?
 How about Etsy, Walmart, or even Best Buy?
 If so, congrats!
 Your data is being protected by lava lamps.

 Cloudflare is one of the largest global networks, securely providing you access to many of your favorite websites.
 In an attempt to generate more secure encryption keys, they turned to lava lamps.
+More specifically, they take pictures of a massive wall of lava lamps, and the sequence of pixels in the image is used as a random number.
 While lava lamps are deterministic—they follow an exact set of rules in a particular order—they are mathematically chaotic, meaning that approximate initial conditions won't tell you the final outcome.
 If you are even slightly off when trying to simulate a lava lamp, your results will be almost entirely inaccurate.

 Additionally, Cloudflare uses a double pendulum and uranium decay to generate chaos, but that's beyond the scope of this archive.